 - Medical School

-- The University of Texas Health Science Center at San Antonio (2010)
+- University of Texas School of Medicine at San Antonio (2010)

 - Baylor College of Medicine (2011), Internal Medicine & Pediatrics